Israel's Olmert acquitted on major corruption charges

 "There is justice in Jerusalem," a gaunt-looking Olmert, 66, said after the ruling.
 Smiling broadly, he left the courthouse to a smattering of applause, hugging and kissing well-wishers.

-The verdict, which defied widespread expectations of a full conviction, capped the first criminal trial of a former Israeli premier - proceedings that grabbed headlines with accounts of Olmert pocketing cash-stuffed envelopes and enjoying a lavish lifestyle of expensive cigars and luxury hotels.
+The verdict, which defied widespread expectations of a full conviction, capped the first criminal trial of a former Israeli premier.
+The case touched off a debate on corruption among Israel's ruling class.

-The court found Olmert not guilty of charges that he received, as a cabinet minister and Jerusalem's mayor before becoming prime minister, $150,000 in bribes from a U.S. businessman and defrauded Israeli charities by double-billing them for overseas fundraising trips.
+A three-judge Jerusalem court found Olmert not guilty of corruption charges that included allegations he received $150,000 in cash bribes from a U.S. businessman and knowingly double-billed Israeli charities for overseas fund-raising trips.

-But it said he was in breach of trust when, as trade and industry minister, he green-lighted projects that involved one of his long-time friends.
+But it said he was in breach of trust when, as trade and industry minister before becoming Israel's leader in 2006, he dealt with projects that involved one of his long-time friends.

 The conviction carries a maximum penalty of three years' imprisonment, and the court said it would begin hearing arguments on sentencing in September.

-Olmert, who waged war against militants in Lebanon in 2006 and the Gaza Strip in 2008, said he had achieved significant progress in talks with the Palestinians aimed at securing a final peace deal, offering an Israeli withdrawal from much of the occupied West Bank.
+Olmert said he had achieved significant progress in talks with the Palestinians aimed at securing a final Middle East peace deal, offering an Israeli withdrawal from much of the occupied West Bank.

-"I think one can't ignore the far-reaching ramifications in Israel and outside it as a result of the decision to bring me to trial," Olmert said after the verdict, hinting at diplomatic moves he was never able to make.
+"I think one can't ignore the far-reaching ramifications in Israel and outside it as a result of the decision to bring me to trial," Olmert said after the verdict.

-Ruling on some of the most serious charges in the case, the court said prosecutors had failed to prove that payments Olmert received, before he became prime minister, from New York-based businessman Morris Talansky were illegal.
+Ruling on some of the most serious charges in the case, the court said prosecutors had failed to prove that payments Olmert received, before he became prime minister, from U.S. businessman Morris Talansky were illegal.

 It also found he had broken no laws in helping to arrange meetings between Talansky, who ran a mini-bar business, and hotel owners Olmert knew.

-The Israeli newspaper Haaretz described the verdict as a "crushing defeat" for the prosecution.
-The popular Ynet news site called the outcome a "legal earthquake".
+The Israeli newspaper Haaretz described the verdict on its website as a "crushing defeat" for the prosecution.
+The popular Ynet news site called the outcome a "legal earthquake", confounding widespread expectations of a triple conviction.

+Olmert is also battling, in a separate case, charges over the construction of a hulking luxury apartment complex that dominates a Jerusalem hilltop.

+Prosecutors said millions of dollars in bribes were paid to Olmert, Jerusalem's mayor from 1993 to 2003, and other civil servants to ensure the approval of plans for the Holyland towers.
+Olmert has denied this.

 Israel has already witnessed a former head of state put behind bars.